Noratrieb/blog/content/posts/item-patterns-and-struct-else.md

 }
 ```

-This doesn't sound too useful, it allows for extreme flexibility!
+This doesn't sound too useful, but it allows for extreme flexibility!

 ```rust
 macro_rules! are_same_type {